AndrewEC/har-server/README.md

 ### A Note on Response Headers
-The underlying FastAPI server that the har-server is built on top of has logic to automatically set and write certain response headers such as the content-type, content-length, and content-encoding.
+The underlying FastAPI server that har-server is built on top of has logic to automatically set and write certain response headers such as the content-type, content-length, and content-encoding.
 The headers automatically added can conflict with the headers of the same name that are part of the response recorded in a HAR file.